simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 ..
 WARNING::

-   **DO NOT** push any Operating System RPMs up to PackageCloud, those should be retrieved from official vendor sources.
+   **DO NOT** push any Core Operating System RPMs up to PackageCloud, those should be retrieved from official vendor sources.

 Verify a valid Puppetfile exists